Waseda University Short-Term Japanese Program (Summer)

 Tokyo is the world’s largest city and Japan’s capital.
 Experience the center of Japanese pop culture and surround yourself with an exciting city filled with brightly-lit signs and skyscrapers.
 Enjoy Tokyo’s famous cuisine with delicious suishi and noodles and fresh seafood.
 Visit the museums and street festivals of Tokyo as you experience Japanese culture.

-Waseda University is a prestigious university, with alumni that have gone on to become CEO, chairman or president of companies like Honda, Nintendo, Mitsubishi and Sony.
+Ranked as Japan's top private university in 2018, Waseda University has alumni who have gone on to become CEO, chairman or president of companies like Honda, Nintendo, Mitsubishi and Sony.
 Waseda houses one of the oldest libraries in Japan.
 You can take advantage of Waseda University’s location with its campus in the heart of downtown Tokyo.

 Waseda University’s Short-term Japanese Program, offered through the Center for Japanese Language, offers a summer program for lower beginner to upper-intermediate Japanese language learners.